 Paul Bayley (Director)

-Since graduating from Leeds University Paul has worked for the past twenty years in contemporary visual arts.
-From the mid 1980’s at the Yorkshire Sculpture Park and then in the Exhibitions Department at the Tate Gallery through to becoming Director of Visual Arts at Cornerhouse, Manchester.
-During his time in Manchester, he curated over fifty exhibitions working with many well known international artists and project managing important off site installations.
-Since moving to London in 2002 he has also worked on freelance publications projects and as a visual arts officer for the Arts Council of England and Art in Churches Officer for Art and Christianity Enquiry.
+Paul worked at the Yorkshire Sculpture Park and then in the Exhibitions Department at the Tate Gallery through to becoming Director of Visual Arts at Cornerhouse, Manchester.
+Since moving to London in 2002 he has worked as a visual arts officer for the Arts Council of England and Art in Churches Officer for Art and Christianity Enquiry.

 Major freelance curatorial projects include: Manchester Pavilion, Venice biennale (2001); Cinerama: Isaac Julien, Cornerhouse (2001), which led to the artist being nominated for Turner Prize; Yoko Ono: Morning Beams for the City of London, St Paul’s cathedral (2006); and The Film and Video umbrella touring exhibition A Light Shines in the Darkness (2015).
 Selected writings include: The Dark Monarch, Tate Gallery (2010), Contemporary Art in British Churches, ACE Trust (2010); Panic Attack: Art in the Punk Years, Merrell (2007); Linder Sterling Artworks, JRP Ringier (2006); and 20: Twenty Cornerhouse Exhibitions 1985–2005, Cornerhouse (2005).